menu

 Occupations and Workforce

-When you are in Felch, you'll notice that it is more blue-collar than most other communities in America.
-43.66% of Felch’s employed work in blue-collar jobs, while America averages only 27.7% that do.
-Overall, Felch is a township of sales and office workers, production and manufacturing workers, and professionals.
-There are especially a lot of people living in Felch who work in office and administrative support (13.15%), management occupations (12.21%), and sales jobs (8.45%).
+Felch is a blue-collar town, with 37.44% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, Felch is a township of professionals, service providers, and sales and office workers.
+There are especially a lot of people living in Felch who work in office and administrative support (12.32%), healthcare suport services (8.53%), and management occupations (8.06%).

 Setting & Lifestyle

-Felch is a good choice for families with children because of several factors.
-Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
-The township’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
-Many people own their own single-family homes, providing areas for children to play and stability in the community.
+Because of many things, Felch is a great place for families with children to consider.
+First of all, many other families with children live here, making Felch a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
+The township’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
+With regard to real estate, Felch has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
 Finally, Felch’s overall crime rate ranks among the lowest in the country, making it one of the safest places to raise a family.

 Felch is a small township, and as such doesn't have a public transit system that people use to get to and from their jobs every day.